Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-03-06-riemann-zeta.markdown

 ---
 layout: post
-title:  "Intro to L-functions I"
+title:  "Introducion to L-functions I"
 ---

-# The Riemann-Zeta Function
+# The Riemann zeta Function

-Number theory is one of the oldest areas of mathematics, and at the heart of number is the study of prime numbers.
+Number theory is one of the oldest areas of mathematics, and at the heart of number theory is the study of prime numbers.
 A prime number is a whole number larger than $1$ such that the only positive whole numbers that divide it evenly are $1$ and itself.
 For example $5$ is prime number, but $6$ is not because $2$ divides $6$.
 The first few prime numbers are

 $$2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,\ldots.$$